libretro/docs/docs/meta/how-to-contribute.md

     mkdocs build
     ```

-6. The documentation will be built to the `site` directory
+6. The documentation will be built to the `site` directory; preview any changes with MkDocs' built-in dev-server before submitting a pull request
+    ```
+    mkdocs serve
+    ```

 **References**